Features Skin Read Blog Support Download for iOS

 Leave-On vs. Rinse-Off: What's Actually Happening on Your Skin

 Chemical exfoliants work by loosening the bonds between dead skin cells so they shed more easily.
+A 2025 review in Cureus describes how keratolytic acids cleave the keratin and corneodesmosomal junctions that hold corneocytes together at the surface.
 They likely work through a combination of increasing cell turnover at the epidermis and unsticking stratum corneum cells.
 But the way they deliver that effect depends entirely on formulation and contact time.

 Leave-on exfoliants. usually toners, serums, or lightweight lotions. are formulated to stay on your skin.
 If the pH is too high, the acid won't penetrate the skin at a high enough concentration to work.
-These products are pH-optimized (usually between 3 and 4) and designed to work over hours, not minutes.
+As a 2020 paper in the Journal of Cosmetic Dermatology explains, how well a glycolic acid works depends on the amount in its active free-acid form, its pH and concentration, and its contact time with the skin.
+These products are pH-optimized (usually between 3 and 4, in line with the FDA's recommendation of pH 3.5 or higher for over-the-counter acids noted in a 2024 review in Clinical, Cosmetic and Investigational Dermatology) and designed to work over hours, not minutes.
 You apply them after cleansing, let them dry, then continue with your routine.

 Rinse-off exfoliants. masks, peels, or cleansers with acids. are formulated for short contact time.
 They're often stronger, sometimes combining multiple acids or higher percentages, because they're only on your skin for 5 to 10 minutes.
 You apply them, wait, then wash them off completely before moving to the next step.